 This resource contains 18 word work activities for your students to use with any activity involving the use of words for better comprehension and understanding.
-These 18 colorful cards with pictures are meant to be printed off, cut up, and laminated.
-They can be placed in a location within your classroom as a station for working with words.
 The cards include working with homonyms and homographs, synonyms and antonyms, prefixes and suffixes, word find puzzle, writing a song, rhyming words, and much more.

 Also included in the document is a handy check off sheet so you know what choice your students have made with the activities.

 With this activity, students will have fun being able to make choices during the week.
 Instead of assigning your students with the same activity each day, give them choice of how they want to show that they are mastering the spelling patterns.
-This is a one page word document that can be used for either a one week or two week period.
 There are nine choices on the sheet in a tic tac toe format.
 Enjoy!